harshitafk/Design-Patterns-Java/design-pattern-demo/src/com/designpattern/builder/notes/Builder Design Patterns in Java.md

 ## Introduction:
 Each design pattern comes to solve a well-known problem.

 ## Why Builder Design Pattern?
-The Problem is with:
+The Problem is with :

 ### Complex constructor.
-Multiple constructor having combinations of multiple parameter with nested objects
+> Multiple constructor having combinations of multiple parameter with nested objects
 ### Large number of parameters.
-having large number of field parameter is also the key point to consider.
+> having large number of field parameter is also the key point to consider.
 ### Immutability.
-You can force the immutability to the object once you are done with creation of object.
+> You can force the immutability to the object once you are done with creation of object.

 Builder pattern is a creational design pattern it means its solves problem related to object creation.